mr28Verma/Assignment-Approval-System/README.md

 approved
 ```

-The Assignment Tracker stores the complete history of each assignment status change.
+This allows the system to preserve the complete assignment lifecycle.

+---

-### Department Schema
+## Department Schema

 ```text
 Department